 - For example, the future contract of sale and any other documents related to the intention to sell the land are also subject to the obligation to be notified on the official board and approved by the council.

 Logically, the above described method of selling municipal land often has the disadvantage of a large number of interested parties.
-You can submit a written request to the municipal council yourself, expressing interest in buying a plot of land that is not yet on the official board.
+You can submit a written application to the municipal council yourself , expressing interest in buying a plot of land that is not yet on the official board.
 If the council approves your application, the same procedure as in the previous case (only with the buyer’s name) is followed.
 Please note that the council meets approximately once every three months, so the process of selling the land may take longer.

 Land easements can be a real pain